You can find Part I of this series here

 The puppets, then, which they arrived at guided by this thinking, looked like this:

-The construction principles are the same, only with hardier materials like metal and fabric instead of withie and tissue paper.
-And these puppets were, in fact, literal lanterns.
+The construction principles used for the stage are the same, only with hardier materials like metal and fabric instead of withie and tissue paper.
+And these dæmon puppets were, in fact, literal lanterns.
 They had small bulbs fixed within their interiors.
-The puppeteer-actor held the battery pack in his or her hand and could switch the light off as the dæmon exited a scene or when the person and dæmon died.
+The puppeteer-actor held the battery pack in his or her hand and could switch the light off as the dæmon exited a scene or when the dæmon died.
 Between this and the stage lighting, the translucent hides of dæmons gave them an ethereal quality.

 Timothy Dalton, playing Lord Asriel, said,